bentonow/bento-ruby-sdk/README.md

 ### Spam API

 Check email validity and risk.
+Works fantastic for B2B apps and use-cases.
+Not recommended for B2C/consumer apps.

 #### Check if an email is valid